Zash60/HackerSM64/src/crash_screen/README.md

 - Is the stuff with `$(CRASH_TEXTURE_C_FILES)` in the makefile necessary?
 - On a crash screen crash, should the new crash screen automatically return to the previous position debugging the crashed game thread instead of inspecting the first crash screen thread?
 - Draw multiple pixels at a time (eg. RGBA16FILL).
+  - Would this be faster?
+Current method is slower.
-- Makefile rule or config define (possible?) for whether to include non-virtual symbols
+- Makefile rule or config define (possible?) for whether to include segmented symbols
   - eg. behavior and displaylist names
 - "...ID" vs. "...Id" naming discrepancy
 - Show data preview in address select (same as reginspect).